anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 ## Copy all required files into an S3 bucket

-Copy the `main.py` script created in the previous step and the following files to [AWS S3](https://aws.amazon.com/s3/):
+Copy the `main.py` script created in the previous step to [AWS S3](https://aws.amazon.com/s3/):

-For copying the below files, we need to clone the Anovos repository into your local environment using the following command:
+For copying the below files, we need to firstly clone the Anovos repository into your local environment using the following command:

 ```shell
 git clone --depth 1 https://github.com/anovos/anovos.git